wavemotion-dave/DS994a/README.md

 * Virtual TI-99/4A keyboard with classic stylings just the way you remember it
 * Disk Support for DSK1, DSK2 and DSK3 up to 360K each using the standard TI Disk Controller (you need 994adisk.bin - see BIOS files below)
 * p-code card emulation supported
+* Favorites system to mark games as 'like' (yellow heart) or 'love' (red heart).
+* True-Sync reduces video output tearing when playing NTSC games at 60Hz
 * The TI Speech Synth is not fully emulated - but there are built-in speech samples for the following games: Parsec, Alpiner, Moonmine, Buck Rogers, Star Trek, MASH, Bigfoot, Superfly, Microsurgeon, Fathom, Sewermania, and Borzork.

 Copyright :
 -----------------------
-DS99/4a is Copyright © 2023-2025 Dave Bernazzani (wavemotion-dave)
+DS99/4a is Copyright © 2023-2026 Dave Bernazzani (wavemotion-dave)

 This program is made up from a number of constituent bits and pieces of code from other emulators plus a lot of original code to glue it all together and run it on the DS.